With Bradley Beal ailing, Wizards set to face Heat

-The Washington Wizards have enjoyed a reversal of fortune by walking away with six wins in their last seven games, but seeing their star limp off the court is cause for concern.
+The Washington Wizards have enjoyed a reversal of fortune with six wins in their last seven games, but seeing their star limp off the court is cause for concern.

 The Wizards begin a back-to-back series of games at the Miami Heat on Wednesday with Bradley Beal’s availability in limbo due to a right quadriceps injury.